Find autism schools, colleges and transition services

 Approximately, 7% of all school children and 18% of secondary school children attend independent schools.

 Special Educational Needs in Schools (inluding autism schools)

 Special Educational Needs and Disability (SEND) is a term used for children who have learning difficulties or difficulties that make it harder for them to learn or access education.
 If you have any concerns about your child’s learning it is important to get help straight away.

 Most children with SEND can be supported in their education and needs within a mainstream school.
 A school will use the SEND Code of Practice to assess your child’s needs and to guide the school in how best to meet your child’s needs.

 If your child’s teacher or their SEND co-ordinator (SENDCO) feels that your child needs support from outside the school, such as speech and language therapy, they will get help through School Action Plus.

 After school at the age of 16, students will continue their studies in a sixth form college or a further education college.
 This sector is called Further Education.
-Further education lasts until the age of 19.
+Further education usually lasts until the age of 19.
 There is discretionary financial support for students over the age of 19.
+A child with an EHC Plan can continue in education until the age of 25.
 Funding is accessed through the Skills Funding Agency (SFA).
 Colleges also have a variety of adult education courses.